 Slices in Go

-In this tutorial, we are going to discuss slices in the Go language.
+In this tutorial, we are going to discuss slices in Go language.
 A slice is a data type in Go that is a mutable, or changeable, ordered sequence of elements.

 A slice is just like an array which is a container to hold elements of the same data type, but a slice can vary in size.